Probing New Limits for the Violation of the Equivalence Principle in the solar-reactor neutrino sector as a next to leading order effect: Introduction

 Although these hypotheses have been formulated for massive neutrinos, no experimental data available at that time could distinguish between mass-flavor and gravity-flavor oscillations.
 It was much simpler therefore to consider only one of these two different effects.
-As a consequence, experimental confrontation made before the first KamLAND results~\cite{KamLAND} considered this simple case of massless neutrinos, mixed only via gravitational interaction(however see~\cite{Iida:1992vh,Minakata:1994kt,Minakata:1996nd} for a treatment with mass and VEP effects).
+As a consequence, experimental confrontation made before the first KamLAND results~\citep{KamLAND} considered this simple case of massless neutrinos, mixed only via gravitational interaction (see however~\citep{Iida:1992vh,Minakata:1994kt,Minakata:1996nd} for a treatment with mass and VEP effects).
 In fact, a ``just so" vacuum solution could explain all solar data.
-On the other hand, the increasing evidence of neutrino disappearance at short distances ($\cong 180km$) is not described by this kind of solution, which leads to neutrino oscillation lengths of the order of the Sun - Earth distance.
+On the other hand, the increasing evidence of neutrino disappearance at short distances ($\cong 180km$) cannot be described by this kind of solution, which leads to neutrino oscillation lengths of the order of the Sun - Earth distance.

-With the increasing statistics on solar and reactor neutrinos and the accumulated data from all other sources, one could ask what limits can be now imposed to neutrino's VEP when we assume the mass-flavor mixing and MSW mechanism adding gravitational VEP interaction in the system.
-In other words, would the neutrinos be good probes for VEP-like effects?
-(Other effects could behave with similar phenomenology and thus be indistinguishable from VEP, as will be discussed later).
+With the increasing statistics on neutrino coming from the Sun, reactors and the accumulated data from all other sources, one could ask what limits can now be imposed to VEP parameters when we assume the mass-flavor mixing and MSW mechanism added by gravitational VEP interactions in a neutrino system.
+In other words, would neutrinos be good probes for effects coming from VEP?

-The VEP phenomenon manifests as a difference in the gravitational coupling for different states.
-In order to parameterize its effects we will adopt the Post-Newtonian Parameterization~\cite{Gravitation}, where any difference from known gravitational Newtonian constant $G_N$ is measured with a $\gamma$ factor, so that $G_N' = \gamma_m\ G_N$, where $\gamma_m\equiv\gamma(m)$ depends on the mass $m$ of the system.
-As the $G_N$ constant is already been considered in the definition of the gravitational potential $\phi(r)$, one may also define the $\gamma$ factor as:
+The VEP phenomenon manifests itself as a difference in the gravitational coupling for different states.
+In order to parametrize its effects we will adopt the Post-Newtonian Parametrization~\citep{Gravitation}, where any difference from known gravitational Newtonian constant $G_N$ is included in a $\gamma$ factor, so that $G_N' = \gamma_m\ G_N$, where $\gamma_m\equiv\gamma(m)$ depends on the mass $m$ of the system.
+Once that the $G_N$ constant is already been considered in the definition of the gravitational potential $\phi(r)$, one may also define the $\gamma$ factor as:

 \eq{ \phi' = \gamma_m\ \phi\ , }